 - "Page" means 200 Italian or English words or 400 Japanese characters

 - The minimum rate per job for direct clients is USD 40.

 - Unless different terms are agreed upon in advance, all payments are due within 30 days of the invoice date.
 (Private individuals must make their payments before translation work begins)

 - Payment method: WISE, Payoneer, PayPal, credit card via the free PayPal service (account registration not required) or IBAN/SEPA bank transfer.

 Notes on editing rates

 Remarks on editing rates

 Inexperienced or unqualified translators often appear as an economical choice to clients because they provide their services at such low rates.
 But when the resulting translation is fundamentally flawed or unsuitable for its target audience, lacks lexical breadth, has been done too literally, makes insufficient use of synonyms, or lacks fluidity, the client should accept the fact that the cost of its review can equal or even exceed that of the translation itself.

-In fact, the risk would be not only on the editor side because by failing to quantify his/her economic remuneration he/her would not earn enough with respect to the time actually spent, but to the entire value chain too because by feeling forced to work fast and without the necessary commitment precisely because of the low editing rate accepted he/she would not carry out honestly the task received: improving the translation instead of worsening it.
+In fact, the risk would be not only on the editors side because by failing to quantify their economic remuneration they would not earn enough with respect to the time actually spent, but to the entire value chain too, because by feeling forced to work fast and without the necessary commitment precisely because of the low editing rate accepted they would not carry out honestly the task received: improving the translation instead of worsening it.